Music education major Megan Outten, ’17, developed her art and her leadership skills at Meredith College.

 Megan says as a freshman she would not have described herself as a leader.
 After four years at Meredith, she has changed her view of herself.

 “I’m a confident leader because I have learned from others who are confident and patient leaders,” Megan said.
-“These leaders have been professors, roommates, advisers, and peers.”
+“These leaders have been professors, roommates, advisors, and peers.”

 She also now sees herself as an advocate for the importance of music education.